mablhq/bamboo-plugin/README.md

 ## Using

 1. Within Bamboo, from any plan's `Configure tasks` page, add a new task
+   1. If you do not have a project and plan, set one up first under the Projects menu.
 2. Select `A Mabl Deployment` task
   ![Select mabl Deployment](src/main/resources/images/BambooTaskSelectionV2.png)
 3. Input the ApiKey and unselect the field, this will populate the Environment and Application drop-downs